 In a large saucepan, cook the pasta according to the packet instructions.
 Drain, and set aside.

-To make the sauce, pour 1 1/2 cups of the broth into the blender with 1/2 cup of the pine nuts, the mashed roasted garlic, nutritional yeast, lemon juice, mustard, onion powder, liquid aminos, seasoning powder, and red pepper flakes, and blast on high for 30 to 60 seconds, until smooth and creamy.
+To make the sauce, pour 1 1/2 cups of the stock into the blender with 1/2 cup of the pine nuts, the mashed roasted garlic, nutritional yeast, lemon juice, mustard, onion powder, liquid aminos, seasoning powder, and chilli/red pepper flakes, and blast on high for 30 to 60 seconds, until smooth and creamy.

 Add the cooked pasta and the remaining sauce, and toss gently with two wooden spoons until warmed through and evenly coated.
 Stir through the remaining 1/2 cup of pine nuts, and the chopped parsley.

-Serve topped with a sprinkle of chopped parsley, and pass additional red pepper flakes at the table.
+Serve topped with a sprinkle of chopped parsley, and pass additional chilli/red pepper flakes at the table.